-Figure 27.
-Vertical Kemmerer water sampler in the a) open or cocked position and b) closed (after dropping the messenger) position.
+Figure 25.
+Vertical Kemmerer water sampler in the a) open or cocked position and b) closed (after dropping the messenger) position. c) Horizontal Van Dorn in the open position

-- 9. Tie the free end of the Kemmerer line to a cleat on the boat to prevent losing the sampler. - 10.
+- 9. Tie the free end of the sampler line to a cleat on the boat to prevent losing the sampler. - 10.
 Always start with the shallowest sample first to avoid disturbing the water column (i.e., sample surface water first and bottom of thermocline last). - 11.
-Carefully lower the Kemmerer sampler over the side of the boat into the water.
+Carefully lower the sampler over the side of the boat into the water.
 Keep the messenger on the portion of the rope that remains in the boat and hold the messenger in one hand.
 Ensure it is secured properly to the line. - 12.
 Continue to lower the sampler until it reaches the desired depth by using the depth markings on the line attached to sampler. - a.
-Measure to the bottom of the Kemmerer. - 13.
+Measure to the bottom of the sampler. - 13.
 When the sampler has reached the desired depth, drop the messenger down the line to the sampler.
-The messenger will trigger the stoppers to close (Figure 27b). - 14.
+The messenger will trigger the stoppers to close (Figure 25b). - 14.
 Pull the sampler up by pulling the line into the boat, coiling it neatly. - a.
-Note: If the Kemmerer does not close properly when you pull it up, resample in the same location. - 15.
+Note: If the sampler does not close properly when you pull it up, resample in the same location. - 15.
 Uncap the 4 L HDPE jug. - 16.
-Carefully open the spigot (Figure 27b) on the bottom of the Kemmerer sampler, allowing the contents of the cylinder to flow into 4 L jug. - a.
-Repeat Steps 8-16 and integrate samples in the 4 L jug. - i.
-If integrating 3 Kemmerer samples, add only 1.3 L from each Kemmerer to the 4 L jug.
+Carefully open the spigot (Figure 25b) on the bottom of the sampler, allowing the contents of the cylinder to flow into 4 L jug. - a.
+Repeat Steps 8- 16 and integrate samples in the 4 L jug. - i.
+If integrating 3 samplers, add only 1.3 L from each sampler grab to the 4 L jug.